-46.1 ACADEMIC PROGRAM REVIEW
+46.1 Academic Program Review

-The Policy Manual of the Board of Regents, February 2004, Section 205.01.
+The Policy Manual of the Board of Regents, Fall 2009, Section 3.6.3.

 The Institute shall conduct academic program reviews on a periodic basis.
-Consistent with efforts in institutional effectiveness and strategic planning, the Institute shall develop procedures to evaluate the effectiveness of its academic programs through a systematic review of academic programs, to address the quality, viability, and productivity of efforts in teaching and learning, scholarship, and service as appropriate to the Institute's mission.
+Consistent with efforts in institutional effectiveness and strategic planning, the Institute shall develop procedures to evaluate the effectiveness of its academic programs through a systematic review of academic programs, to address the quality, viability, and productivity of efforts in teaching and learning, scholarship, general education (undergraduate programs), diversity, educational and administrative support services in addition to the program's research, and community/public service as appropriate to the Institute's educational mission.
 Each degree program at all levels (bachelors, masters, and doctoral) must have published intended student learning outcomes, and measurements must be made and records kept to show whether students actually achieve these outcomes.
 The review of academic programs shall involve analysis of both quantitative and qualitative data, and the Institute must demonstrate that it makes judgments about the future of academic programs within a culture of evidence concerning outcomes.

-The cycle of review for all undergraduate academic programs shall be no longer than seven years and for all graduate programs no longer than ten years.
-Programs accredited by external entities may substitute an external review for institutional program review, provided the external review meets University System and institutional requirements for program review.
+The cycle of review for each undergraduate academic program shall be no longer than seven years and for each graduate program no longer than ten years.
+Programs accredited by external entities may not substitute such reviews under external processes for the Institute's program review.
+Academic units should work with the Office of Program Review and Accreditation to compare the requirements of the external accreditation organization and those of the USG-BOR as well as SACS to develop a review that will address all areas for the institutional program review.
 If an external accreditation entity's review cycle for undergraduate programs is ten years, the ten-year review cycle may be used for that program only.
 No program review cycle at any level shall exceed ten years.

-The Institute must submit plans to the Senior Vice Chancellor for Academic and Fiscal Affairs for the conduct of a complete cycle of program review, who may require changes in the plan, providing adequate time for the change to be implemented.
+The Institute must submit a plan and updates to its plan to the USG Office of Academic Affairs for the conduct of a complete cycle of program review.
 The Institute shall conduct program reviews according to the terms of its approved plan, with annual updates and requests for changes to the plan as necessary.